tanveerisonline/global-covid-report/README.md

 > Following are a few features i will add to the project in future.

-- [ ] I will add a database to this project in future where i can save user data.
-- [ ] I will add more functionality to this project like searching, deleting etc.
-- [ ] I will update the interface and design of the project in future.
+- [] I will update the interface and design of the project in future.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>